 letting my ceramics to disintegrate in the nature, like an old chapter of my life.
 A new

-chapter started with Photoshop and the Web, by the end of the last century.
+chapter started with the digital image processing and the WWW, by the end of the last

 I needed an alternative space to present a concept without the institutional and